Technology

 Mentioned in this article

-Market Context and the AI Volatility Factor
+Market Context: Rates and AI Volatility

-Snowflake's Business Model and Sensitivity
+Snowflake's Business Model and AI Initiatives

-The company continues to aggressively pursue its AI-focused strategy.
-Earlier in February, Snowflake announced a significant $200 million partnership with OpenAI.
-The collaboration aims to integrate OpenAI's advanced models directly into Snowflake's Data Cloud and jointly develop customized "AI agents" capable of leveraging a company's proprietary data.
-This move intensifies competition in the enterprise data and AI platform space, where rivals like Databricks are also expanding their agent-centric offerings.
+The company continues to aggressively pursue its AI strategy.
+Earlier in February, Snowflake announced a major $200 million partnership with OpenAI.
+The collaboration aims to integrate OpenAI's advanced models directly into the Snowflake Data Cloud and jointly develop specialized "AI agents" that can operate on a customer's proprietary data.
+In a separate move on February 12, Snowflake unveiled a partnership with U.S. Figure Skating, deploying its "Snowflake Intelligence" enterprise agent to help the organization analyze data using natural language queries.

 Related Articles